Rarst/update-blocker/readme.md

-# Update Blocker — for WordPress repositories
+# Update Blocker — for WP repositories

 Update Blocker is a lightweight generic blocker of updates from official WordPress repositories.